Analysis Report

 The extraction process is purely dynamic, no static extraction takes place, e.g. an IP that was not called will not appear here.

-This includes process name, PID, liveness, command line arguments, verdict with its details and the lifetime (1).
+This section shows more details on process behavior, including process name, PID, liveness, command line arguments, verdict and the lifetime.